Filali-anass/react-native-messaging-zendesk/README.md

 // ...

-// subscribe to messagesCountChanged subscribe('messagesCountChanged', (messagesCount) => {
+// subscribe to unreadMessageCountChanged subscribe('unreadMessageCountChanged', (messagesCount) => {
-  // do stuff with messagesCountChanged
+  // do stuff with unreadMessageCountChanged
 });

 // dont forget to unsubscribe
 React.useEffect(() => {
   return () => {
-    unsubscribe('messagesCountChanged');
+    unsubscribe('unreadMessageCountChanged');
   };
 }, []);
 ```